reactiveui/website/input/blog/2020-07-12-article-blazor-compelling-example.md

 2. Add a Blazor project.

 I used Blazor AspNetCore Hosted for reasons which I hope will become clear later and I moved the actual "get the data" stuff to a service inside the Server project.
-I also created a ViewModels project (a .NET Standard 2.1 clas library) because I don't want to copy my ViewModels, I want them shared.
+I also created a ViewModels project (a .NET Standard 2.1 class library) because I don't want to copy my ViewModels, I want them shared.

 Here's the project structure :

 <img src="https://i.imgur.com/BCf0xvv.png" align="center"/>

 Yes, I could have put the viewmodels in CompellingExample.Blazor.Shared but they contain no Blazor code and apply to the original WPF project too, so I didn't.
-You can throw eggs me later.
+You can throw eggs me at later.
 Let's move on.

 Because I needed an HttpClient calling an MVC WebApi, I put Refit on both the Blazor Client and the CompellingExample - they have to be the same, right?
 I won't go into the specifics because this isn't about Refit, I could have done it any number of ways, but I like Refit.
 The code's in a [GitHub repo](https://github.com/richbryant/ReactiveUI.CompellingExample) if you want to check it for errors.